 If someone else was responsible for the amputation injury in Baltimore, MD, you may be entitled to sue for damages.
 That way, you can get the money you need to cover your treatment and expenses.

-At William G. Kolodner, P.A., our Baltimore personal injury attorneys can help you get the compensation you deserve.
+At William G. Kolodner Personal Injury Lawyers, our Baltimore personal injury attorneys can help you get the compensation you deserve.
 We have over 100 years of combined experience helping accident victims across Baltimore get fair compensation.